Vincent Mendy: FK SIAD Most

-Mendy made his professional league debut at the age of 19, on 1 April 2007, starting for FK SIAD Most in a 0-0 draw with FK Teplice during the 2006-07 season of the Gambrinus liga, the top league in the Czech Republic.
+Mendy made his professional league debut at the age of 19, on 1 April 2007, starting for FK SIAD Most in a 0-0 draw with FK Teplice during the 2006-07 season of the Czech First League, the top league in the Czech Republic.

-Mendy made 12 career Gambrinus liga appearances between 2006 and 2008.
+Mendy made 12 career Czech First League appearances between 2006 and 2008.

 SK Hlavice

 On 18 February 2010, he left FK SIAD Most and joined for a six-month loan deal to SK Hlavice.

 Personal life

 Vincent is the younger brother of Alexandre Mendy, a midfielder for 1.FC Saarbrücken in Germany.
 Mendy is of Senegalese descent.